ducakar/TextureReplacer/README.md

-In short: you should supply "blue" normal maps when image has "NRM" suffix and is in PNG format (JPEGs and TGAs are not recommended for normal maps) and "grey" normal map when DDS format is used or the texture doesn't have "NRM" suffix.
+In short: you should supply "blue" normal maps when image has "NRM" suffix and is in PNG format (JPEGs and TGAs are not recommended for normal maps) and "grey" normal map when DDS format is used or the texture does not have "NRM" suffix.

-"Grey" normal maps can be created by saving the standard "blue" normal map as a DDS with DXT5nm compression or by manually shuffling its colour channels RGBA -> GGGR.
+"Grey" normal maps can be created by saving the standard "blue" normal map as a DDS with DXT5nm compression or by manually shuffling its colour channels as RGBA -> GGGR.

 Notes
 -----

-* Use DDS format (requires DDSLoader) for optimal RAM usage and loading times since it is not shadowed in RAM and can be pre-compressed and can have pre-generated mipmaps.
+* Use DDS format (requires DDSLoader) for optimal RAM usage and loading times since DDS textures are not shadowed in RAM and can be pre-compressed and can have pre-generated mipmaps.
 * TGA and JPEG images are not suitable for normal maps.
 * Try to keep dimensions of all textures powers of two.
-Non-power-of-two textures are not handled well in some cases.
 * KSP can only load TGAs with RGB or RGBA colours.
 Paletteised 256-colour TGAs cause corruptions in the game database!
-* By default, texture compression is handled by ATM when present rather than by TextureReplacer.
+* By default, texture compression is handled by ATM when it is present rather than by TextureReplacer.
 * KSP never generates mipmaps for PNGs and JPEGs.
 TextureReplacer fixes this by generating mipmaps under paths specified in the configuration file.
 Other images are omitted to avoid making UI icons of various plugins blurry when not